bregnvig/sonnen/README.md

 sudo chown pi:pi /var/log/sonnen*.log
 ```

 ## Development with firestore

-Use environment to decide which firestore database to populate.
+Use `export FIRESTORE_EMULATOR_HOST="localhost:8080"` to make Pi project write to emulator.

-If you need to populate the firebase emulator use `export FIRESTORE_EMULATOR_HOST="localhost:8080"`.
 Remember to start the emulator before executing the builder.

 ### Starting emulators

 1. Run emulators
-   use `firebase emulators:start --only=functions,firestore,auth,pubsub --config=firebase.json --export-on-exit=./saved-data --import=./saved-data --inspect-functions`
+   use `firebase emulators:start --only=functions,firestore,auth,pubsub --config=firebase.json --export-on-exit=./saved-data --import=./saved-data --inspect-functions --project sonnen-phony`
    Delete `export`, `import` and/or `--inspect-functions` if not wanted
-   2If ports are already taken, run `npm run kill-ports`
+   If ports are already taken, run `npm run kill-ports`